jayGattusoNLNZ/Ghost_Collections/README.md

 ## ghost_finder.py

-You point this at a folder, and it recursively logs every file name / path, and collects the MD5 of every path.
+You point this at a folder, and it recursively logs every file name / path, and collects the MD5 of every file it finds.

 Results in a text file [my_filename].log that contains newline seperated entreies for each file.